dpranke/pyfloyd/README.md

 # floyd-python

-A parser generator and interpreter framework for Python.
+A parsing framework and parser generator for Python.

 **Note the Python package name is `floyd`, not `floyd-python`.
 `floyd-python` is the name on PyPI.**